Remote debugging with Mono

 When you build your project in the Debug mode, MSBuild generates a PDB file with debug information, which basically links binary code in the compiled assembly with the source code.
 Depending on the Mono version, you will need different PDBs:

-To do so, right-click on the project and choose Properties, then, in the dialog that opens, select a build configuration and choose Portable in the Debug type selector.
+To do so, right-click the project and choose Properties, then, in the dialog that opens, select a build configuration and choose Portable in the Debug type selector.